NSNexus by State

-Ohio Sales Tax for Dropshipping Sellers — 2026 Guide
+Ohio Dropshipping Sales Tax Guide — 2026

 If your Dropshipping business sells $100,000 or 200 transactions into Ohio in a calendar year, you have economic nexus and must register, collect, and remit Ohio sales tax.